Filipe-Granha/weekend_03/weekend_hw_cinema.md

 ### Your app should be able to:
   - Create customers, films and tickets
   - CRUD actions (create, read, update, delete) customers, films and tickets.
-  - Show which films a customer has booked to see, and see which customers are coming to see one film.
+  A - Show which films a customer has booked to see,
+  B - and see which customers are coming to see one film.

 ### Basic extensions:
   - Buying tickets should decrease the funds of the customer by the price